galakhov/tg-channelposts-aggregator/README.md

 ## Bot #1: Posts Collector 🤖

-I'm using the [@multifeed_edge_bot](https://telegra.ph/Help---multifeed-edge-bot-07-06) bot for [automatic messages redirections](https://telegra.ph/Add-new-redirection-on-multifeed-edge-bot-07-06) from a set of chosen Telegram channels to my own private channel I've created.
+I'm using the [@multifeed_edge_bot](https://telegra.ph/Help---multifeed-edge-bot-07-06) bot to [redirect messages automatically](https://telegra.ph/Add-new-redirection-on-multifeed-edge-bot-07-06) from a set of chosen Telegram channels to my own private channel I've created.

 ## Bot #2: Data Processing 🤖

 I've created another bot with the Telegram's [BotFather](https://core.telegram.org/bots#6-botfather) and saved the provided BOT_TOKEN in the `.env` file.
-I've then assigned this bot to my channel (must be an admin), which monitors (see: bot.on(['channel_post'] ...)) the new posts and posts' changes: bot.on(['edited_channel_post'] ...) on my channel.
+I've then assigned this bot to my channel (must be an admin), which monitors the new posts (see: bot.on(['channel_post'] ...)) and posts' changes (see: bot.on(['edited_channel_post'] ...)) on my channel.

-This bot is configured internally to send all new posts first to the main controller (see ./bot/index.js and ./api/controllers/dashController.js).
-The controller processes the incoming bot's data accordingly.
+This bot is configured internally to send all new posts to the main controller first (see ./bot/index.js and ./api/controllers/dashController.js).
+The controller processes the incoming data accordingly.

 Even though this setup would also work in production, I'd suggest to install and configure this 2nd bot on your VPS or elsewhere.